zsparal/api-documentation/source/reference/v2/organizations-api/list-organizations.rst

     :api_keys: false
     :oauth: true

-Retrieve all organizations that are connected your partner-account.
+Retrieve all organizations that are connected to your partner-account.

 The results are paginated.
 See :doc:`pagination </guides/pagination>` for more information.